 The Aston-Martin motor car company

-like car talk then you will love this website!
+This section provides access to the cars and autos manufactured under the name of the Aston-Martin motor car company.
+An online guide for auto enthusiasts covering old and new cars and autos.
+If you like car talk then you will love this website!
 A free, online resource with facts and company information about the cars and autos made by the Aston-Martin motor car company.

 Founding of the Aston-Martin motor car company

 In which year was the company founded?
 The Aston Martin motor car company was founded in 1913.
 Who founded the company?
 The Aston Martin motor car company was founded by Lionel Martin.
 What was the original location of the company?
 The company started in London.

 Lifespan: 1878 - 1945

 Background of Lionel Martin: Lionel Martin, a Cornishman, along with Robert Bamford founded Aston Martin.

 History Timeline of Aston Martin